 About Us

-Jonathan Goldberg QC writes:
+Jonathan Goldberg KC writes:

 I have always enjoyed a highly personal practice, with a loyal following of clients and instructing solicitors who come to me for my reputation as a trial advocate, my expertise and experience, and my highly successful record.
 I aim to provide my clients with a Rolls Royce service, in the select number of cases which I handle each year.
 I give only one level of service if I accept a brief.
 That is my absolute best.